Travel guide to Amex Membership Rewards points: Part 7 – Europe

 You’ll pay slightly more for one-way award flights to “Europe 2” countries:

 - 37,500 Air Canada Aeroplan miles in coach

-You can NOT book a one-way award flight with ANA.
-Round-trip award flights from the US to Europe cost:
+You can’t book a one-way award flight with ANA.
+Round-trip award flights from the U.S. to Europe cost:

 - 55,000 ANA miles in coach

-ANA miles can be useful for more complex itineraries to Europe.
-Because the airline allows 1 stopover on round-trip award flights.
+ANA miles can be useful for more complex itineraries to Europe, because the airline allows 1 stopover on round-trip award flights.
 For example, you can pay 55,000 ANA miles in coach to fly:

 - Newark to London

 - London to Frankfurt (stopover)

 - Frankfurt to Newark

 Keep in mind, ANA adds hundreds of dollars in taxes and fees on award flights.
 Run the numbers to see if it makes sense before transferring your Amex Membership Rewards points.